 DistributionFound all around the UK.

 Did you know?Despite numbers dropping to only 500 in the early 20th century, it's estimated that there are now more than 120,000 grey seals in Britain, representing 40% of the world's population and 95% of the European population.

 Seals regularly 'haul out' to digest their food or rest, so if you meet one on a beach, give it plenty of space and keep dogs away.
 This is especially true for mothers and pups.
 Seals are also easily spooked from their rocky resting spots, so if in a boat or kayak, maintain a distance of at least 100m where possible.

 If you suspect a pup has been abandoned or a seal is injured and in need of attention, keep your distance and call for help.
 Find out more.

-Entanglement in marine litter and ghost fishing gear is a big threat to our grey seals, so why not participate in a beach clean or simply pick up and safely dispose of any rope, strapping or net next time you're at the beach.
-To help seals and other marine wildlife, The Wildlife Trusts are working with sea users, researchers, politicians and local people towards a vision of 'Living Seas', where marine wildlife thrives.
-Do your bit for our Living Seas by supporting your local Wildlife Trust or checking out our Action Pages.
+Entanglement in marine litter and ghost fishing gear is a big threat to seals.
+Why not participate in a beach clean or simply pick up and safely dispose of any rope, strapping or net next time you're at the beach.